Kate Bush: Technical innovations

-Bush is regarded as the first artist to have had a headset with a wireless microphone built for use in music.
+Bush is the first artist to have had a headset with a wireless microphone built for use in music.
 For her Tour of Life in 1979, she had a compact microphone combined with a self-made construction of wire clothes hangers, so that she did not have to use a hand microphone.
-Having her hands free allowed Bush to dance her rehearsed choreography of expressionist dance on the concert stage and sing with a microphone at the same time.
-Her idea was later adopted by other artists such as Janet Jackson, Madonna and Peter Gabriel.
+Having her hands free allowed Bush to dance her rehearsed choreography of expressionist dance on the concert stage, and at the same time sing with a microphone.
+Her idea was later adopted by other artists such as Madonna and Peter Gabriel.